patrickbucher/learning-clojure/getting-clojure.md

     > (cheap-hire? dilbert)
     false

-The `apply` function applies a function for each argument:
+The `apply` function applies a function to each argument:

     > (apply + [1 2 3])
     6